leynos/lag-complexity/docs/lag-complexity-function-design.md

 - `ApiEmbedding`: This provider, enabled by the `provider-api` feature, is designed for systems that leverage external, state-of-the-art embedding models via an API.
-- It uses the `reqwest` library with its blocking client, expecting a JSON response containing an `embedding` array of `f32` values.
-The constructor accepts an optional API key which, when provided, is sent as a bearer token.
-  This minimal implementation avoids retries or backoff to keep the heuristic baseline lightweight; it can be wrapped externally if more resilient behaviour is required.
+- It uses the `reqwest` blocking client with a 10 s timeout.
+Requests send `content-type: application/json` and, when an API key is supplied, `authorization: bearer <key>`.
+The body is `{ "input": "" }` and responses MUST contain `{ "embedding": [f32, ...] }`.
+No retries or backoff are built in; wrap the provider if more resilience is required.
 Production deployments SHOULD source API keys from secure configuration.
 - `LocalModelEmbedding`: This provider serves as a facade for running embedding models locally, which is crucial for air-gapped environments, low-latency requirements, or cost control.